 Osteoblasts were used3 at day 0 for ISO induction.
-Osteoclasts were differentiated with RANKL (50 ng ml-1) and M-CSF (30 ng ml-1).
+Osteoclasts were differentiated with RANKL (50 ng ml^{-1}) and M-CSF (30 ng ml^{-1}).
 Co-cultures of osteoblasts/osteoclasts were performed as described17.
 Following treatment, multinucleated TRAP+ cells were counted in triplicate wells.
 For pit resorption analysis, BMMs were cultured for 3 days with M-CSF and RANKL, trypsinized, plated on dentine slices, resorption pits stained with haematoxylin and the resorbed area quantified.
-Gene expression was assessed by real-time PCR on osteoblasts or tissue RNA.
+Gene expression was assessed by real-time

+PCR on osteoblasts or tissue RNA.
 Nuclear extracts were prepared and EMSAs were performed as described18.
 Chromatin immunoprecipitation assays (ChIP) were performed using primary osteoblasts.
 Phospho-254ATF4 antibody was generated against NLPSPGGSRGSPPK peptide in which the underlined serine was phosphorylated.
 Cells were treated with ISO (10 μ M), PTH(1-34)(10 nM), forskolin (10 μ M), PMA (phorbol 12-myristate 13-acetate, 0.2 μ g ml-1) or H89 (30 μ M, 30 min pre-treatment).
-In vitro kinase assays were performed as described18.
-COS cells were transfected with 100 ng of reporter, 30-100 ng of expression plasmids and 15 ng of RSV-β-gal reporter vector.
+In vitro kinase assays were performed as described2.
+COS cells were transfected with 100 ng of reporter, 30-100 ng of expression plasmids and 15 ng of RSV- β -gal reporter vector.
 ROS 17/2.8 were transfected as described18.
+Transfections were repeated at least 4 times in triplicates.